 Put the ball in her hands in the open court, and she’s a terror.
 Jones has a solid handle, which goes along with her aggressive downhill attacking speed.
 She has a tendency to finish right but often does so with a pretty scoop layup.

-She plays efficiently, knocking down 52 percent of her attempts from the floor during her time as a Stanford Cardinal.
+She plays efficiently, knocking down 52 percent of her attempts from the floor during her time as a Louisville Cardinal.

 Kylee Shook (No. 13)